berkeley-stat159/project-alpha/final/data_scripts/README.md

 BIC, and adjusted R-squared.
 - `glm_final.py`: Runs linear regression models with linear drift, Fourier, and PCA terms.
-- `hypothesis_final.py`: Performs t-tests on the coefficients from linear regression.
 - `bh_t_beta_final.py`: Analysis of Benjamini-Hochberg corrected "p-values" and t-statistics and beta coefficient estimates above and below certain thresholds.